What is Prevailing Wage?

 Minnesota prevailing wage laws advance regional economic policy by ensuring that workers on Minnesota’s publicly funded construction projects are paid local wages.

-Prevailing wage rates are established by the Minnesota Department of Labor and Industry through an annual survey of actual wages paid to construction workers in your local community.
-Prevailing wage is the hourly rate, plus benefits, required by law to be paid for each trade or occupation while performing work on state-funded construction projects.
+A prevailing wage is the hourly rate, plus benefits, required by law to be paid to each trade worker while performing work on state-funded construction projects.

 - State-funded road, highway, street, airport, bridge, power plant, water treatment and utility construction projects.